patricktargun/Mandrill_Node.js/README.md

 First you'll need to create an account.
 Once you're logged into your accont, click the options to Get API keys.
 Generate a new key, and copy it so you can use it for the exercises.
 For future refrence, you can accesss API keys at Settings > SMTP & API Credentials.

-[Mandrill API](https://www.npmjs.org/package/mandrill-api)is a npm module for Node.js that makes it so you can use Mandrill's API.
+[Mandrill API](https://www.npmjs.org/package/mandrill-api) is a npm module for Node.js that makes it so you can use Mandrill's API.

 I've created a basic Node application using express.
 Fork and clone the repo - open the terminal and cd into the directory - and install the dependencies:
 ```